dnanexus/dx-toolkit/Readme.md

   - Tested on CentOS 5.4 and CentOS 6.2.

+  - TODO: Fedora/RHEL instructions; the CentOS instructions here may be a good starting point.

 ### OS X

 Install the [Command Line Tools for XCode](http://wiki.dnanexus.com/DNAnexus-SDK).
 (Free registration required with Apple)